 Cousin to the banana, the Bird of Paradise Flower (Strelitzia) is one of the best-known tropical flowers.
 Who hasn't walked into a swanky hotel or event and seen magnificent table centerpieces built about these remarkable flowers?
 Surprisingly, Bird of Paradise is easier to grow than many tropical plants.
 The plant is a vigorous, rapidly growing indoor plant.
-They can be moved outside in the summer, and in warmer climes, will thrive for half the year outside.
-They typically flower in the late winter or early spring, but under optimal conditions, they will bloom at various times.
+They can be moved outside in the summer, and in warmer climes, they will thrive for half the year outdoors.
+They typically flower in the late winter or early spring, but they will bloom at various times under optimal conditions.

 Light: Bright light, even including some direct sunlight, to bloom well.
 However, only habituated plants can handle the direct midday summer sun.

 Water: Keep soil continuously moist throughout the year.
 High humidity is preferred.